presidioforts/scratchfiles/o1TrainingData.md

 The generated JSON data will be used to train the Sentence Transformer model.
 The **problem** and **resolution** fields will serve as positive examples, while the **negative_examples** will be used to teach the model to distinguish between related and unrelated issues.
 The (optional) **context** field will provide additional information that the model can leverage.

 ---

-### 6. Benefits

-1. **Improved Semantic Search**
-   The trained model will be able to find relevant resolutions even if the user's problem description doesn't use the exact same keywords as the stored resolutions.

-2. **Automated Clustering**
-   Similar problems can be automatically grouped together, facilitating better organization and analysis of support tickets.

-3. **Enhanced DevOps Support**
-   This will lead to faster resolution times and improved user experience.

----

-### 7. Next Steps

-1. **Gather and Preprocess a Large Dataset**
-   Collect as many raw support tickets as possible and preprocess them (e.g., removing PII, normalizing text).

-2. **Refine the LLM Prompt**
-   Adjust the prompt based on initial results to optimize data quality and model performance.

-3. **Train and Evaluate the Sentence Transformer Model**
-   Use the curated JSON data to train the model, then evaluate it on semantic search and clustering tasks.

-4. **Integrate the Model into the DevOps Support Workflow**
-   Deploy the trained model within the DevOps support process for automated resolution suggestions and issue clustering.

----

-**End of Document**